 On average, college tuition goes up about 3% every year.

 Remember, the advertized cost of tuition does not always give you enough information to determine the actual cost of attending any given college.
 Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
 Additionally, student loans can make thecost of college feel more doable until you're done with college.

-University of Puerto Rico at Carolina is a public commonwealth institution, so it offers a reduced tuition rate of $4,077 for in-state students who attend full-time.
-For students who are not considered PR-residents, out-of-state tuition is $4,077 a year.
+University of Puerto Rico at Carolina is a public commonwealth institution, which means it offers a reduced tuition rate of $6,960 for students who qualify as state residents and attend full-time.

-University of Puerto Rico at Carolina has the same tuition for international students as for those from out of state.
+Tuition at University of Puerto Rico at Carolina is the same for each student.

 Tuition and fees may vary depending on program, course level, location, and more.